3UU/wordpress-shariff-wrapper/shariff/readme.txt

 = 1.9.8 =
 - add headers to avoid caching of backend data
 - tested with WP 4.2 beta
-- add option to use on product pages (e.g. WooCommerce)
+- add option to use on custom pages (e.g. WooCommerce)
 - better handling of pinterest media attribute
 - bugfix: SHARIFF_BACKEND_TMPDIR in backend
 - improve uninstal of cache dir (todo: change to a better named dir)
 - add option to use smaller size buttons
+- fix again target of the mailto-link
 - cleanup code

 = 1.9.7 =